Fondus/PI-OpenAPI/README.md

 1. Implements the interface Calculation.
 The method calculate() will contain the actual code for the transformation.
 2. The input and output value need to be annotation.
-    - @Input: It's can be FEWS TimeSeries or const factor.
+    - @Input: It's can be FEWS TimeSeries or const option.
     - @Output: The output FEWS TimeSeries.
 3. @Input is important to note that input timeseries can be defined type as a:
     - Variable